Pricing Valid Cuts for Price-Match Equilibria: Comparison to Min-Revenue Core-Selecting and VCG Mechanisms

 Minimum-Revenue Core-Selecting (MRC) auctions minimize $\sum_{i\in \mathcal{I}}\rho_i$ such that:

 where $\mathcal{K^{\mathcal{C}}}$ is shorthand for $\cup_{i \in \mathcal{C}} \mathcal{K}_i$.

 \begin{proposition} Any WE pair $(x^*,p)$ is core-selecting. \end{proposition}

 The proof sketch is that core-selecting constraints as in Equation~\ref{eq:coreConst} can be derived by simply adding the relevant envy-freeness constraints (\ref{dual-env}) indexed by winning bids in the $w(\mathcal{C}, \mathcal{J}, \mathcal{K^{\mathcal{C}}})$ outcome.
+(This result is well known in various forms.
+See, e.g., \citealt{bikhchandani2002package}.)
 The converse does not directly hold: not all core outcomes can be reached via the currently available items prices.
 (This will be addressed later by Theorem \ref{cuttocore}, however.)

 To demonstrate this important difference between MAP prices and the VCG and MRC benchmarks from the literature, consider the following numerical example, adapted from \citet{B13}:

 \begin{example} $ $ \end{example}

 \citet{B13} demonstrates a weakness of MRC, referred to as the ``unrelated goods problem,'' motivated by the observation that bidders $1$ and $2$ have preferences for $C$ that simply add to their values for either $A$ or $B$, respectively.
 An auctioneer considering holding separate MRC auctions for $\{A,B\}$ and $\{C\}$, or selling $\{A,B,C\}$ together would determine: